 LIMITATIONS: Access to upper division courses in Biology, Business, Law Societies and Justice, Music, and Spanish are limited.
 Audition or portfolio may be required for fine arts.
-The following is a list of closed programs: All health science majors, all Architecture majors, Art, Communication, Computer Science, all Engineering majors, Informatics, Social welfare, and all Honors programs.
+The following is a list of closed programs: All health science majors, all Architecture majors, Art, Biology, Business, Communication, Computer Science, all Engineering majors, Informatics, Social welfare, and all Honors programs.
 Exchange to the University of Washington is not available to graduates, post-baccalaureate, and international students.
 Exchange is unavailable to students from other Washington NSE campuses.

 If the University of Washington can help you accomplish your goals for an exchange, please contact the NSE Program Coodinator of your school to apply.
 You are not able to apply for an exchange with us directly, but we will be happy to answer any questions you may have about our school.
 Detailed information concerning specific programs can be found in our school website at